Health and Safety at Work etc. Act 1974: Duties of employers

-Section 3 states the duty of all employers and self-employed persons to ensure, as far as is reasonably practicable the safety of persons other than employees, for example, contractors, visitors, the general public and clients.
+Section 3(1) imposes a duty on employers to conduct their undertaking so as to ensure, so far as is reasonably practicable, the safety of persons other than employees.
+This could include, for example, contractors, visitors, the general public and clients.

-Employers must also prepare and keep under review a safety policy and to bring it to the attention of his employees (s.2(2)).
+Employers must also prepare and keep under review a safety policy and to bring it to the attention of his employees (section 2(2)).
 Trade unions may appoint safety representatives and demand safety committees.
-The representatives have a right to be consulted on safety issues (ss.2(4), (6) and (7)).
+The representatives have a right to be consulted on safety issues (sections 2(4), (6) and (7)).
 Since 1996 employers have had a duty to consult all employees on safety matters.
-No employer may charge an employee for provision of health and safety arrangements (s.9).
+No employer may charge an employee for provision of health and safety arrangements (section 9).

-The Act does not apply to domestic servants (s.51).
+The act does not apply to domestic servants (section 51).

+Duties of self-employed persons

+Section 3(2) requires that some self-employed persons conduct their undertaking in a way which does not expose non-employees - or themselves - to risks to their health and safety, so far as is reasonably practicable.
+This duty applies only to self-employed persons who conduct undertakings of a "prescribed description" (as defined by regulation 2 of The Health and Safety at Work etc. Act 1974 (General Duties of Self-Employed Persons) (Prescribed Undertakings) Regulations 2015).
+The prescribed undertakings are agricultural activity; asbestos; construction; gas; genetically modified organisms; railways; or any other activity which may pose a risk to the health and safety of a person other than the self-employed person or their employees.

 Duties of persons having control of premises

 Section 4 defines a duty of occupiers of premises, for example commercial landlords, managers of serviced office accommodation, and also maintenance contractors, towards people who use those premises for work.
 Those premises, and the means of entry and exit, must be, as far as reasonably practicable, safe and without risks to health.